 This quick start guide provides you with information on how to get started with the Exasol Community edition.

 Exasol Community Edition comes with community support.
 If you need additional assistance, you would need to purchase it.
-For more information, refer to our Services.
+For more information, refer to our Customer Support page.

 Quick Start Video

 - A machine with a minimum of 4 GB RAM and any 64-bit Operating System

 - A virtual machine player (VirtualBox, VMWare Player, or KVM)

 - The virtual machine image (click here to download)

 - ODBC or JDBC drivers for connecting your preferred SQL client

 Step 1: Download and Install Virtualization Software

 If you do not already use a virtual environment (such as a Virtual Box, VMWare player, KVM, etc.), you need to set one up.
 If you plan to load data from your local machine, you do not have to change the standard network settings.
 In other cases, you might want to set it to either NAT or Bridge.
 Refer to the documentation of your chosen virtualization software for information on how to do this.